In the previous article on this topic I discussed what heart disease is and who is affected by it.

 I mentioned previously that heart disease is caused primarily by high levels of blood cholesterol, and that its usual endpoint (a heart attack) usually occurs in those aged 50 – 70.

 So what are the symptoms of heart disease?
 Because heart disease (atherosclerosis) occurs gradually and over a long time it can often be a silent disease – just like limescale building up in the plumbing of a home it can go unnoticed until something catastrophic happens (a leak or a flood in the plumbing example, a potentially fatal heart attack in a human).
 Unfortunately, for some people the first symptom can be a heart attack.
 There are however some other signs and markers we can watch out for.
 If atherosclerosis has occurred in the heart arteries people can often experience angina – a pain in the chest described as similar to indigestion, as well as breathlessness.
 This occurs due to reduced flow of blood to the heart and a lowering of the heart’s pumping ability.
+Other symptoms can include pain in the neck, abdomen or back, pain, numbness, weakness or coldness in the extremities (always check with your doctor if you experience new, persistent or unusual symptoms).

 But, you don’t have to wait for these symptoms to have a good idea of your heart and cardiovascular health.
 Other things like biomarkers and risk factors can give us an indication of what is going on in our arteries.